jhwhite/jhwhite.github.io/source/_posts/2014-08-14-tracking-job-applications-using-trello.markdown

 Then in the text box `Add a list` let's start adding the rest of our lists.

 - Thank you email (Phone Interview)
-5. Waiting to hear back (Phone Interview)
+- Waiting to hear back (Phone Interview)
-6. Formal Interview
+- Formal Interview
-7. Thank you card (Formal Interview)
+- Thank you card (Formal Interview)
-8. Waiting to hear back (Formal Interview)
+- Waiting to hear back (Formal Interview)

 Your final list selection will look something like this: {% img /images/ListSetupTrello.png 'image' 'images' %}

 I've set the workflow up so that you should only have to move left to right.
 There might be some instances where you have a phone interview following up a formal interview or a follow-up interview after your first Formal Interview, and at that point I do move the cards back and put them through the workflow again.

-First let's review the lists.
+Now let's review the lists.

 ###Applications
 As you find a job application you want to apply for you add it to this list.
 I name the card `Job Title - Company`.
 So if I were applying for a Software Engineer position at Google the name of the card would be `Software Engineer - Google`.